LexGLUE: A Benchmark Dataset for Legal Language Understanding in English: LexGLUE Tasks and Datasets

 We present the Legal General Language Understanding\footnote{The term `understanding' is, of course, as debatable as in NLU and GLUE, but is commonly used in NLP to refer to systems that analyze, rather than generate text.} Evaluation (LexGLUE) benchmark, a collection of datasets for evaluating model performance across a diverse set of legal NLU tasks.
-LexGLUE has the following main characteristics: \begin{itemize}[leftmargin=8pt] \item \textbf{Language:} We only consider English datasets, to make experimentation easier for researchers across the globe.